The land is at the centre of everything we do.

 Flagship Land-based Programs:

-Angunasuqtiit is a full-time hunting and land-based apprenticeship program.
+Angunasuktiit is a full-time hunting and land-based apprenticeship program.
 Our staff of full-time hunter-instructors take participants out on the land each day to learn all aspects of harvesting all-year round.
-The Angunaqsuqtiit bring in healthy country foods, increasing food security in our community and the program is training our future hunters.
+The Angunaqsuktiit bring in healthy country foods, increasing food security in our community and the program is training our future hunters.

-The Angunasuqtiit program also contributes to ongoing research at Ittaq including on weather, sea ice, and developing Inuit approaches to research, monitoring, and evaluation.
+The Angunasuktiit program also contributes to ongoing research at Ittaq including on weather, sea ice, and developing Inuit approaches to research, monitoring, and evaluation.

 Ataata Irniq Nunami & Qimmivut